 Drives me crazy when things obviously (to me) linked to cancer/cancer treatment are attributed, far too often in a cavalier manner, to normal aging.
 Not buying it.

-Can I just say, f*** off, cancer?
+Regardless, can I just say, f*** off, cancer?

 You might want to read and download, Endocrine Therapy – Managing & Making Decisions About Your Aromatase Inhibitor Medication.